 - Overly restricted food environment: Children whose food choices are tightly controlled tend to develop food-seeking behaviour and overeat when the adults are not around to monitor.

 Make sure your child’s preschool is also aware of your child’s needs.
-For example, at Kinderland, their in-house nutritionists plan the menu in a strict manner to ensure that children get the necessary nutrients daily.
+For example, at Kinderland, their in-house nutritionists strictly plan the menu to ensure that children get the necessary nutrients daily.
 They make it a conscious effort to keep the portion provided for each child within the national recommended serving size.

-First of all, it is important to first find out the root cause.
-Given that height growth is influenced by various factors including genetics and nutrition, it is not accurate to peg a child’s growth by comparing him/her with peers of the same age.
+First, it is important to find out the root cause.
+Given that height growth is influenced by various factors, including genetics and nutrition, it is not accurate to peg a child’s growth by comparing him/her with peers of the same age.

-Parents are encouraged to track a child’s growth once every quarter and monitor his/her eating habits closely.
-A healthy range is for a child to grow 4cm to 6cm a year.
+Parents are encouraged to track a child’s growth once every quarter and closely monitor his/her eating habits.
+A healthy range is for a child to grow 4 to 6 cm a year.

-A child diagnosed with growth hormones deficiency can be treated with artificial human growth hormones administered by medical professionals.
-However, growth hormones therapy is highly controversial as it does not work for everyone.
+A child diagnosed with growth hormone deficiency can be treated with artificial human growth hormones administered by medical professionals.
+However, growth hormone therapy is highly controversial as it does not work for everyone.

-In addition to the high cost, growth hormones therapy come with short-term side effects including water retention, leg swelling and headaches.
+In addition to the high cost, growth hormone therapy has short-term side effects, including water retention, leg swelling and headaches.
 It can also increase the risks of scoliosis and diabetes.

-Vitamin supplements are not necessary for children who gets a balanced diet on a day-to-day basis.
-For children who are picky eaters, severe allergy or on a special diet such as vegetarian diet may need vitamins supplements to supply adequate daily required nutrient intake to supplement their restricted diet.
+Vitamin supplements are not necessary for children who get a balanced diet daily.
+Children who are picky eaters, have severe allergies or are on a special diet, such as a vegetarian, may need vitamin supplements to supply adequate daily required nutrient intake to supplement their restricted diet.